Whole Earth Forecaster Home

 The conclusion:

-Whatever the mechanism, when the planets are in certain symmetrical and identical configurations (as represented by BT), seismic activity is caused on all planets immediately preceeding and following such configurations.
+Whatever the mechanism, when two planets are heliocentrically equidistant from a third planet (the definition of BT), seismic activity is caused on all planets immediately preceeding and following such configurations.
 The planets may act as armatures as they move through the solar system's interplanetary magnetic field, creating electromagnetic stress which affects all planets simultaneously within the field.

 The name of this website should be changed to Whole Universe Forecaster.